-Stronger regulation to protect and enhance existing indigenous biodiversity.

-Funding to support planting of natives in permanent plantations, instead of pine forests, for carbon sequestration and enhancing biodiversity.

-Continued removal of wilding trees and weeds.

-Increased control of pests including wallaby and rabbits.
+- a.
+Stronger regulation to protect and enhance existing indigenous biodiversity. - Funding to support planting of natives in permanent plantations, instead of pine forests, for carbon sequestration and enhancing biodiversity. - c.
+Continued removal of wilding trees and weeds, including lupins. - d.
+Increased control of pests including wallaby, hares, rabbits and feral cats.
+All are very destructive to our native habitat.